lmaon2466/nestjs-apollo/readme.md

 # NestJS (code first) GraphQL

-This is a brief description of what this project is about and what it does.
+This is a simple deployment of GraphQL using the NestJS framework

 ## Directory Structure